A Global Table

 The exhibition A Global Table, curated by Curatorial Fellow Abigail Winograd (Israël, 1983), takes place at both locations of the Frans Hals Museum | De Hallen Haarlem.
 Point of departure for this transhistorical exhibition in which old and new art is presented side by side, is the 17th century still life collection of the museum.
 A Global Table represents an alternative interpretation of these works.
 The still life is treated as a historic document.
 Which colonial and trade relationships do the food products depicted on the still lifes represent?
 What do they say about the growing overseas power of the Republic and what were the social and cultural consequences of this Dutch urge for expansion?
 Winograd combines resplendent foodstill lifes of the Golden Age with art works of contemporary artists who have an interest in globalisation and the practical effects this phenomenon has on daily life.

-The Art of Laughing.
+The Art of Laughter.
 Humour in the Golden Age

 11 November 2017 – 18 March 2018